mi2rl/DONT/README_ENG.md

 # DO Not Touch your face (DONT)

-* Download link (executable file)  : https://drive.google.com/open?id=1owgC56KuQbNRNkF3gEJ7_52jhjeLmqFV
+* Download link (executable file)  : https://www.dropbox.com/s/rhehe3lvq1wqbjv/dont-release.ver.0.2.1.zip?dl=0
 * DONT(R) was developed to overcome 2019 pandemic of SARS-CoV-2 in the world by MI2RL@Asan Medical Center, South Korea
 * Pre-trained network is available (weights folder)
 * Demo video  : https://youtu.be/Yn7jqsNAmNk
+* Caution - This program works smoothly at a speed of 0.08 sec when there is a GPU with GTX960 or higher.
+In the case of a CPU environment, there is a lack of optimization, so it runs at a speed of 1.5 sec.
+Therefore, a slowdown may occur in notebooks with insufficient GPU performance.

 <br>

-## NEWS (12.03.20) : ver.0.2.1
+## NEWS (20.03.17) : DONT/WASH ver.0.3

-* Released an executable file for Windows 10 32bit/64bit

-* Fixed minor bugs  (thread termination issue)
+* Update English Mode

 * TO DO: